Medicare plan options and costs are subject to change each year.

 If you’re having trouble paying your Medicare Part C costs, there are resources that can help:

 - Medicaid.
-This program helps low-income people pay for medical costs.
+This program helps people with low-income pay for medical costs.

 - Supplemental Social Security.
 Some individuals can apply for Supplemental Social Security benefits, which are monthly payments that can help pay for Medicare costs.

-If you’re 65 or older or have certain disabilities, you’re eligible to apply for Medicare.
-Head on over to Social Security’s website for more information on how to apply for coverage.
+- If you’re age 65 or older or have certain disabilities, you’re eligible to apply for Medicare.